bryancastillo10/Machine-Learning-Projects/README.md

 - Various Open Source Datasets

-This repository includes a set of exploratory Data Analysis and Machine Learning Modeling as I continue to improve in learning data science as my side job.
+This repository includes a set of exploratory Data Analysis and Machine Learning Modeling as I continue to improve in learning data science as my prospective job.